 Difference Between Society & Cooperative Society

 Cooperative Society:

 Cooperative societies have a distinct feature of collective ownership and democratic control.
-Members jointly own the organization and have equal voting rights, regardless of their financial contributions.
-This democratic structure ensures that decisions are made collectively, promoting a sense of inclusivity and shared responsibility.
+The members together own the group, sharing equal voting rights irrespective of their various financial contributions.
+This democratic setup helps decisions be made together, creating a sense of inclusion and shared responsibility.

+Difference Between Society & Cooperative Society